TechGrounds-Cloud8/cloud8-abdeslamazhir/NTW/NTW-01 OSI stack.md

 Presentation Layer - Trandlates data for the application layer for the network.

-Sessiosn Layer - Handles the management, establishment, and termination of connections between to end-users of a network.
+Session Layer - Handles the management, establishment, and termination of connections between to end-users of a network.

 Transport Layer - Ensures complete data transfer between end-users.